SECURIoTESIGN/SECURIoTESIGN/SecD4CLOUDMOBILEv1.4/security_requirements/availability.md

 * Developing backup strategies and business continuity plans to ensure that systems maintain acceptable levels of service.
 * Measuring service availability in order to identify areas of improvement.

-Availability is a key concern in security engineering
+Availability is a key concern in security engineering.

 ## Warning: